giocic2/giocic2/README.md

-- 👋 Hi, I’m @giocic2, currently PhD Student in University of Perugia
+- 👋 Hi, I’m @giocic2, currently PhD Student at University of Perugia
 - 👀 I’m interested in electronics, more specifically in radar technologies

 <!---